schematical/learn_js/README.md

 This article my guide to applying [Pareto's Law](http://en.wikipedia.org/wiki/Pareto_principle) to learning how to write JavaScript to build *browser apps, server apps, desktop apps, mobile apps,* even *command line* or *arduino apps*.

 This article it self is not a tutorial.
-Just a suggested list of resources orginized in a way that builds off of the previous resource.
+Just a suggested list of resources organized in a way that builds off of the previous resource.

 This is not to say you should not learn other languages or that this is the only way.
 Other languages are great to learn.
 For example if you want to build Android apps using the techniques I describe below you can get an app up and running, but it wouldn't hurt to learn a little java and understand how Androids WebView system works to help you write a better app.

-But dont just go learning a programming language for the sake of learning to program.
-I strongly suggest having a set goal in mind as you go through this article and start working twards it.
+But don't just go learning a programming language for the sake of learning to program.
+I strongly suggest having a set goal in mind as you go through this article and start working towards it.

 ##A word of advice:
-Pick something you are passionate about and then learn to programm by building a web page or app around your passion.
+Pick something you are passionate about and then learn to program by building a web page or app around your passion.

-My cosin is a freshmen in college.
+My cousin is a freshmen in college.
 She recently asked for my help with her intro to programming class.
-I have helped many studients over the years with this class and I am always appauled at the way they teach studients how to program.
-What they are really doing is teaching studients how to hate programming.
+I have helped many students over the years with this class and I am always appalled at the way they teach students how to program.
+What they are really doing is teaching students how to hate programming.
 Its tough to describe:

 Think of it like an art class where they teach you to paint by numbers.
-You are penilized for coloring out side of the lines their fore killing all creativity.
+You are penalized for coloring outside of the lines their fore killing all creativity.

 It is quite painful to watch.
 This is why I suggest you pick something you are passionate about.
 Then take that app idea you have, everyone has an app idea, and set your mind to building it.
-If you don't already have an idea or tow I suggest you Take out a peace of paper and start brainstorming.
+If you don't already have an idea or two I suggest you Take out a piece of paper and start brainstorming.

 ##Principals above methods:

-Before learning the nuances of any programming language it is far more important to understand the key principals.
+Before learning the nuances of any programming language it is far more important to understand the key principles.

 * Object Oriented Programing
-* Model View Control Architeture
+* Model View Control Architecture
 * Async/Observer Patterns

-//TODO - Matt: Find away to better explain these principals
+//TODO - Matt: Find away to better explain these principles

 ##What do you want to learn?
 Where you should start all depends on what you want to build.
 If you follow my advice about creating an app around one of your passions this path should be pretty clear.